keason7/cs_course/courses/10_tp_solution.md

             # the user has found a letter
             print("✅ Bien joué !")

-            # since user has found a letter, we need to check if word has been completly found
+            # since user has found a letter, we need to check if word has been completely found
             if is_word_found(game_state["word"], game_state["used_letters"]):
                 # wait and clear terminal screen
                 clear(sleep=2.0)